 Salt Writing – this is so easy to make.
 I just put a layer of salt in the bottom of a black Tupperware container (it’s important that the bottom of the container is dark so that there is a contrast) and the kids could use their finger to shape a letter, give the container a shake, and then create another letter.
 It’s a great reinforcement activity and a good sensory activity as well.

 I loved this activity!
 It was perfect for our Alphabet theme!
-I found this printable at www.playfulearning.com.
+You can find this printable at www.playfulearning.com.
 I put it, along with a pair of scissors, a glue stick, and an old magazine in each of the kids’ workboxes.
 They then had to look through the magazines to try to find a match for each of the letters.
 There is one sheet for Uppercase letters and one for Lowercase letters.

 The Alphabet Train was another activity from Evan Moor.
 The kids had to line up the train and then match the lowercase letter wheel to the correct train car.
 There is also a correlating worksheet.